 Concordia University, Nebraska has an established record of quality teacher preparation.
 The Master of Education with Literacy Emphasis degree offers the same quality of education for teachers who want to continue their careers as Reading Specialists and/or ESL/ELL Specialists.
 All courses offered address the needs of these education specialists in both public and parochial settings.
-All degrees and endorsements are accredited by the Nebraska Department of Education and the National Council for the Accreditation of Teacher Education.
+All degrees and endorsements are accredited by the Nebraska Department of Education and the Council for Accreditation of Educator Preparation (CAEP).

 Consisting of highly integrated literacy courses, the 33 graduate credit hour Master's program will result in both a master's, and for those who hold a Nebraska teaching certificate, a reading specialist endorsement.
-It includes a three credit hours case study built around the specific needs of a student with reading difficulties.
+It includes a three-credit-hour case study built around the specific needs of a student with reading difficulties.
 The Reading Specialist endorsement only program is 30 graduate credit hours and will result in a reading specialist endorsement.
-It includes a three-credit hour case study built around the specific needs of a student with reading difficulties and is required for certification.
+It includes a three-credit-hour case study built around the specific needs of a student with reading difficulties and reading specialist endorsement.
+It includes a three-credit-hour case study built around the specific needs of a student with reading difficulties and is required for certification.

 The ESL endorsement is 15 graduate credit hours and features four courses of current ESL theory with immediate application to teaching, including clinical experiences in an ESL classroom and a 45 clock-hour practicum with one or more students whose primary language is other than English.
-Upon completion of the program, candidates applying for the Nebraska Reading Specialist endorsement must provide evidence they have taken the required Praxis

-II content test and received the required passing score.
-An additional test is not required for the ESL endorsement.
+Upon completion of the program, candidates applying for the Nebraska Reading Specialist endorsement must provide evidence they have taken the required Praxis II content test and received the required passing score.
+An additional test is not required for the ESL endorsement..